-We take Ash Wednesday more seriously than in most places because we play so hard the day before, Mardi Gras.
+We take Ash Wednesday more seriously than in most places because we play so hard on Mardi Gras.
 Jazz funerals are conducted by and for those who lived for the music.

-By tradition, mums have been the flowers that are laid in front of tombs.
-In earlier days, flower peddlers would line the walls outside cemeteries hoping to sell bouquets to family members on their way to clean and whitewash the tombs.
+By tradition, mums have been the flowers that have been laid in front of tombs.
+In earlier days petal-peddlers would line the wall outside centuries.
+Survivors would clean or even whitewash the tombs.

 Sadly for all of us, the number of epitaphs that are relevant to our lives increases each year.
-For me, there have been two in particular that made my life possible.
+For me there are two in particular that made my life possible.

-That life goes on enhanced by Katrina’s message to enjoy life to the fullest for all lives are subject to sudden change.
+That life goes on, enhanced by Katrina’s message to enjoy it to the fullest for all lives are subject to sudden change.

-On this week of remembering the deceased we honor the saints, but only in New Orleans is there an anthem that gives those saints life in anticipation of their one day marching in.
+On this day of remembering the deceased, we honor the saints, but only in New Orleans is there an anthem that gives those saints life in anticipation of their one day marching in.